antopio26/quadruped-gym/DOCS.md

        "alive_bonus": lambda: alive_bonus(env)
    }
    ```

+**How Rewards Are Combined:**
+At each call to `step()`, the environment iterates over `reward_fns` and sums the returned values.
+This modular design makes it easy to add, remove, or adjust reward components without modifying the core simulation loop.

 2. **Subclassing QuadrupedEnv to Include Reward Methods:**
    You can subclass the environment and define reward functions as instance methods.
-Then, pass them (via lambdas) when setting up the environment:
+This approach is useful when you have many reward components and want to keep the code organized:

    ```python
    class CustomQuadrupedEnv(QuadrupedEnv):